1969 Chevrolet Camaro With Surprise Under The Hood

 This 1969 Chevrolet Camaro convertible came to the V8 Speed and Resto Shop for one of our signature transformations from a stock Camaro RS to a high-performance Pro-Touring machine!
 Plans call for a Roadster Shop Chassis, modern LT engine power backed by a 10 speed automatic transmission.
 This one is going to be jammed with lots of cool custom and performance tricks!

-Roadster Shop SPEC Chassis
+Strength and Precision: The Roadster Shop Chassis

 The Performance Racing Industry (PRI) show is a hot topic on this episode of the V8 Radio Podcast, and our hosts Mike Clarke and Kevin Oeste review the racing trade show and scheme up a plan for next year.
 Next up is a chat about a Pro-Touring 1969 Chevrolet Camaro coming together at the V8 Speed and Resto Shop, complete with a 775 HP LT5 engine hooked to a 10 speed automatic transmission.
 This one is going to be a handful!
 They also cover a modernized 1978 Pontiac Trans Am and a whole new way to look after the car, and wrap it all up with some tool talk.
 And there is also Automotive Trivia, along with a few laughs and other nonsense, on the latest episode of the V8 Radio Podcast!